lkuper/CMPS290S-2018-09/course-overview.md

 ### Blog post idea: Run someone's research

 Choose a "lightweight language mechanization" tool, such as [PLT Redex](https://redex.racket-lang.org/) or [the K framework](http://www.kframework.org/index.php/Main_Page), and use it to mechanize and test a language or system model from one of the readings you did.
-Report on what you learned from this process.
+Report on what you learn from this process.

 There's a [good chance](https://eecs.northwestern.edu/~robby/lightweight-metatheory/popl2012-kcdeffmrtf.pdf) you'll find bugs or infelicities in the on-paper semantics!